Military Divorce Lawyers in Dothan, AL

 - Division of pension benefits, retirement benefits, disability benefits, and other armed forces privileges

 We provide you with detailed information on the above facets and offer you strong legal counsel and support.
 Our lawyers are 100 percent committed to the men and women that serve our country and their families.
-If you are a member of the armed forces or a spouse considering divorce in AL, call today at (334) 702-1744 for a free initial consultation.
+If you are a member of the armed forces or a spouse considering divorce in AL, call today at (334) 702-1744 to schedule an initial consultation.